Imtiaz Ali’s film Highway is Movie with Fresh Breeze!

 “Jahan se tum mujhe laye ho mein waha wapis jaana nahi chahti…jahan kahi bhi leja rahe ho waha pohunchna bhi nahi chahti…par ye rasta..ye bohot acha hain..mein chahti hoon ki ye rasta kabhi khatam na ho…. “

+These dialogues said by Veera in the film Highway simply give us a whole new perspective of life.
 Highway is not just Imtiaz Ali’s best film ever but also one of the finest road movies ever made in Indian cinema.

-In the last scene where Veera screams her heart out, exhausted with all the pretending for the sake of societal image is just so liberating.
+The last scene where Veera screams her heart out, exhausted with all the pretending for the sake of societal image is just so liberating.
 Don’t we all crave for such a moment, where we can just stop pretending and be ourselves to the fullest?

 Highway will find its place in the category of best Indian movies ever made.

 I can’t stop talking about films, so I blog!